 Where is the best place to see the 2017 eclipse?

 This is the most frequently asked question about the Great American Eclipse of August 21, 2017.
-There are many ways to answer this question but the essential point is that there are many excellent places to view the eclipse across the entire path of totality.
+There are many excellent places to view the eclipse across the entire path of totality.
 And the truth is, the best place is where you are inside the path if you have clear skies on the magic day!
+But we present a list of ten great places for your consideration.

 The foremost criterion for selecting a site is the weather.
 Any location along the path of totality from Oregon to South Carolina can enjoy good weather on eclipse day, but the western half of the United States, especially from the Willamette Valley of Oregon to the Nebraska Sandhills, will enjoy the very best weather odds.
 You can watch the weather forecasts starting a week before eclipse day to judge whether you can strike for a spot close to home or drive further afield.